 If you’re new to the natural journey transitioning can seem so COMPLICATED!
-Most bloggers ever rarely talks about it so it appears as if you’re in the struggle alone.
+Most bloggers ever rarely talk about it so it appears as if you’re in the struggle alone.
 I get asked this often…. what products can I use on my hair as I’m transitioning.
 If you are transitioning and you are experiencing dry and brittleness you want to use products that are rich with MOISTURE.
 I always advise that you treat your hair exactly as if it were fully natural.
-That means you find a hair regime that works for you, you stay consistent with your wash days, you deep condition and treat your hair on time, you trim when its necessary to help get rid of those relaxed or damaged ends and find protective styles that you like and you stick with it.
-In your transitioning phase you want to avoid using heat as much as possible; if you can completely eliminate…. even better.
-I always advise to blow dry hair on LOW HEAT yes it will take a much longer time but it is best for your hair; however if you’re going to use heat ALWAYS ALWAYS use a heat protectant if you’re at a salon ensure they’re using one.
+That means you find a hair regime that works for you, you stay consistent with your wash days, you deep condition and treat your hair on time, you trim when it’s necessary to help get rid of those relaxed or damaged ends and find protective styles that you like and you stick with it.
+In your transitioning phase, you want to avoid using heat as much as possible; if you can eliminate…. even better.
+I always advise you to blow dry hair on LOW HEAT yes it will take a much longer time but it is best for your hair; however, if you’re going to use heat ALWAYS ALWAYS use a heat protectant if you’re at a salon ensure they’re using one.

 - STAY AWAY FROM HEAT

 - CLEANSE SCALP AND HAIR AS IF YOU WOULD WITH A HEAD FULL OF NATURAL HAIR

 - DEEP CONDITION WEEKLY TO HELP THE NATURAL NEW GROWTHS